storj/docs/app/(docs)/object-mount/linux/page.md

   - Advanced Credential Options
   - Advanced Loading Options
-  - Advanced Config Options
+  - Advanced Configuration Options
   - Server-Side Encryption
   - Kubernetes CSI Driver
+  - Machine Learning Accelerator
+  - Technical Limitations
+  - Uninstalling Object Mount

 ## Additional Reference Material

-Once your Linux deployment of Object Mount is up and running, there are several **Global Features** and **Media Application Guides** that you can reference, including:
+Once your Linux deployment of Object Mount is up and running, there are several **Global Features** and **Media Workflow Guides** that you can reference, including:

 **Global Features & Concepts:**

-See the **Appendix** for additional articles on features that apply to Object Mount on _all_ operating systems (macOS, Windows, and Linux):
+See the many articles in the [Appendix](docId:xzAqS9Um7xjQSbmD) for additional details on features that apply to Object Mount on _all_ operating systems (macOS, Windows, and Linux):

 - Object Storage Core Concepts
 - POSIX explained
 - S3 Credential Management
 - Supported S3 Providers
 - Performance Tuning
+- Troubleshooting Guide
+- FAQ
-- FAQs
+- Release Notes

 **Media Application & Workflow Guides:**

-Detailed usage tips and recommendations for many of the leading Media Workflow tools, including:
+Detailed usage tips and recommendations for [Media Workflows](docId:JXF4_NLsV@nh9QcT), including:

-  - Using Object Mount with DaVinci Resolve
   - Using Object Mount with Adobe Premiere Pro
   - Using Object Mount with Avid Media Composer
+  - Using Object Mount with DaVinci Resolve